 Electron multiplication in microchannel plates is driven by two factors: the electric field and the secondary emission coefficient.
 A schematic drawing of an AMCP and the interaction at a channel wall are shown in Fig. 1.
 We use a finite element method to model the electric field of AMCPs depending on the channel geometry.
-The goal of this model is to analyze AMCP behavior for channel geometries currently being developed: high aspect ratio AMCPs with very small channel widths and different funnel shaped channel openings, which are fabricated for a high collection efficiency.
+The goal of this model is to analyze AMCP behavior for high aspect ratio AMCPs currently being developed.
+More generally, it enables us to investigate the effect of various channel geometries on AMCP gain and timing properties.
 We are modeling the secondary emission based on a Monte Carlo approach as described in [9].
 At each interaction of an electron with the channel wall, secondary electrons are emitted according to a probability that depends on the energy and the impact angle of the incoming electron.
 The number of emitted electrons, their emission angles and energies are drawn from probability distributions.
 These probability distributions strongly depend on the incoming electron energy and its angle.